Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 ## Smart Contract

 A Smart Contract is a self-executing economic contract with the terms of the agreement written into lines of code that are executed deterministically on the CVM.
-Buyer and sellers can predict exactly how the Smart Contract will behave, and can therefore trust it to enforce contract terms and conditions effectively.
+Buyers and sellers can predict exactly how the Smart Contract will behave, and can therefore trust it to enforce contract terms and conditions effectively.

 Typically a Smart Contract would be implemented using an Actor, but it is possible for a single Actor to manage many smart contracts, and likewise for a single Smart Contract to be executed across multiple Actors.
 It may be helpful to think of Smart Contracts as secure economic constructs, and Actors as a lower level implementation mechanism.

 ## Stake

-A Stake is an asset with economic value put at risk by some entity in order to prove commitment to its participation in some economic transaction and / or good future behavior.
+A Stake is an asset with economic value put at risk by some entity in order to prove commitment to its participation in some economic transaction and / or good future behaviour.

 Convex uses a mechanism called Delegated Proof of Stake to admit Peers for participation in the Consensus algorithm.
 Other forms of stakes may be used in Smart Contracts.